-10.2 Narco AT5A, AT6A, AT-50 and AT-50A Installations and SSD120-(XX)N Mod.1
+10.2 Narco AT5A, AT6A, AT-50 and AT-50A Installations

 The Narco AT-5A, AT-6A, AT-50 or AT-50A transponder will not accept data from the SSD120-(XX)N-RS232 Altitude Digitizer.
 A modification to remove the output decoupling capacitors is required and the unit may be ordered from the factory with this modification.
-Order Model Number SSD120-(XX)N with Mod.
-1. Please note!
-This modification may NOT be performed in the field.
-Please also note!
+Order Model Number SSD120-(XX)N(X)-RS232 with Mod.
+1. This mod may NOT be performed in the field.
+Please note!
 The Narco AT-50 and earlier transponder models require a modification before they will function correctly with any altitude encoder.
 This modification is outlined in Narco Service Bulletin AT-50A-5.